tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-05-Ins_IPFS_The_InterPlanetary_File_System.md

   * The `client-server` model works well for websites and small pieces of data, but it's not the most efficient when it comes to big pieces of data.

-* IPFS hopes to address these issues with the traditional `client-server` model with the use of a dstirbuted `peer to peer` file-sharing system.
+* IPFS hopes to address these issues with the traditional `client-server` model with the use of a distributed `peer to peer` file-sharing system.

-Now that the students have a general grasp on what IPFS is and the purpose that it is trying to serve.
+Now that the students have a general grasp on what IPFS is and the purposes that it is trying to serve.
 Introduce the class to the Pinata service and how `IPFS` can be a valuable tool for building dApps and decentralized systems.

 Open a web browser and navigate to the [Pinata Website](https://pinata.cloud/).